Two East Austin Elementaries, Two Very Different Trajectories

 Ready to Find Your Home?

-I have been helping buyers compare school zones across the Austin metro for 19 years, and I know these neighborhoods at a level that only comes from doing this every single day.
-Whether you are narrowing down between these two zones or exploring the broader market, lets connect and figure out the right fit for your situation.
+I have been helping buyers compare school zones across the Austin metro for 19 years, and east Austin is one of the most nuanced submarkets in the city.
+Whether you are narrowing down between Ortega and Blackshear or weighing AISD options against charters and magnets, lets connect and figure out the right fit for your situation.